daelvn/cosrun/README.md

 $ cosrun run <name>
 ```

 When a COSRun project runs, it copies the files from your root path to the computer ID root, and then mounts the rest of folders using CraftOS-PC's `mounter` API.
-When the computer exits, it copies the files from the computer ID root to your root path again.
 It isn't recommended that you edit files in your source code while it's running or you could lose changes.
 Other mounts that aren't root don't need copying because CraftOS-PC works directly in them instead of copying them over.

 If you want to clear the files *inside* the computer, use `clean`: